-Understanding the Appraisal ProcessAcquiring real estate is the biggest financial decision some of us could ever consider.
-It doesn't matter if it's a primary residence, an additional vacation property or a rental fixer upper, the purchase of real property is a detailed financial transaction that requires multiple people working in concert to see it through.
+Their home's purchase is the most important financial decision some could ever encounter.
+It doesn't matter if where you raise your family, a seasonal vacation property or one of many rentals, purchasing real property is a complex financial transaction that requires multiple people working in concert to make it all happen.

-You're likely to be familiar with the parties having a role in the transaction.
-The real estate agent is the most known person in the exchange.
-Then, the bank provides the money needed to bankroll the deal.
-Ensuring all details of the transaction are completed and that the title is clear to pass to the buyer from the seller is the title company.
+You're probably familiar with the parties having a role in the transaction.
+The most known person in the transaction is the real estate agent.
+Then, the mortgage company provides the financial capital necessary to fund the exchange.
+And the title company ensures that all requirements of the transaction are completed and that the title is clear to pass to the buyer from the seller.

-So who makes sure the real estate is consistent with the purchase price?
-In comes the appraiser.
-We provide an unbiased opinion of what a buyer could expect to pay — or a seller receive — for a property, where both buyer and seller are informed parties.
-A professional Georgia Certified Residential Appraiser from Terry Higgins Appraisals will ensure you as an interested party are informed.
+So, what party is responsible for making sure the real estate is worth the purchase price?
+This is where the appraiser comes in.
+We provide an unbiased estimate of what a buyer might expect to pay — or a seller receive — for a parcel of real estate, where both buyer and seller are informed parties.
+A licensed, certified, professional appraiser from Terry Higgins Appraisals will ensure, you as an interested party, are informed.

-Following the inspection, an appraiser employs two or three approaches when determining the value of real property: a sales comparison, a replacement cost calculation, and an income approach when rental properties are prevalent.
+Once the site has been inspected, an appraiser uses two or three approaches to determining the value of real property: a sales comparison, a replacement cost calculation, and an income approach when rental properties are prevalent.

-Cost ApproachHere, the appraiser analyzes information on local construction costs, labor rates and other elements to figure out how much it would cost to replace the property being appraised.
-This value often sets the maximum on what a property would sell for.
+This is where we analyze information on local building costs, labor rates and other factors to derive how much it would cost to construct a property similar to the one being appraised.
+This figure often sets the maximum on what a property would sell for.
 It's also the least used predictor of value.

-Putting It All TogetherAnalyzing the data from all applicable approaches, the appraiser is then ready to put down an estimated market value for the property in question.
-It is important to note that while this amount is probably the strongest indication of what a house would sell for in an open market, it probably will not be the price at which the property closes.
-There are always mitigating factors such as seller motivation, urgency or 'bidding wars' that may adjust the final price up or down.
-Regardless, the appraised value is typically employed as a guideline for lenders who don't want to loan a buyer more money than they could get back in case they had to sell the property again.
-It all comes down to this: An appraiser from Terry Higgins Appraisals will guarantee you attain the most accurate property value, so you can make wise real estate decisions.
+Examining the data from all approaches, the appraiser is then ready to stipulate an estimated market value for the property in question.
+It is important to note that while the appraised value is probably the best indication of what a property is worth, it may not be the final sales price.
+There are always mitigating factors such as the seller's desire to get out of the property, urgency or 'bidding wars' that may adjust the final price up or down.
+Regardless, the appraised value is often used as a guideline for lenders who don't want to loan a buyer more money than they could get back in case they had to put the property on the market again.
+At the end of the day, an appraiser from Terry Higgins Appraisals will help you attain the most accurate property value, so you can make wise real estate decisions.